Supreme Court of Canada Appointment Process - 2019 (Appointment of the Honourable Nicholas Kasirer) [ARCHIVED CONTENT]

-Under the new process used for the first time in 2016, an independent and non-partisan Advisory Board, will again be given the task of identifying suitable candidates who are jurists of the highest caliber, are functionally bilingual, and are representative of the diversity of Canada.
-The Advisory Board will submit a short list of three to five individuals for consideration by the Prime Minister.
-The members of the Advisory Board were announced on May 15, 2019.
-(View Prime Minister’s news release)
+On August 7, 2019, the Prime Minister announced the appointment of the Honourable Nicholas Kasirer to the Supreme Court of Canada (view Prime Minister's press release).
+Under the new process used for the first time in 2016, an independent and non-partisan Advisory Board, was again given the task of identifying suitable candidates who are jurists of the highest caliber, are functionally bilingual, and are representative of the diversity of Canada.

-Justice Gascon was appointed to the Supreme Court of Canada from the Quebec Court of Appeal.
 As required by the Supreme Court Act, "At least three of the judges shall be appointed from among the judges of the Court of Appeal or of the Superior Court of the Province of Quebec or from among the advocates of that Province."
-When applying through the Office of the Commissioner for Fedefal Judicial Affairs Canada, candidates should make reference to their judicial appointment or bar membership in the Province of Quebec.
+When applying through the Office of the Commissioner for Federal Judicial Affairs Canada, candidates needed to make reference to their judicial appointment or bar membership in the Province of Quebec.

 Table of Contents